isan26/reqmate/README.md

 ReqMate have two types of retry strategies (Polling and Timed) and the strategies can be configured to achieve different objectives.

+### onResponse and onError

+For reading each response, we can pass a callback to the onResponse property, onResponse receives 2 parameters, the first one is the parsed response itself and the second one is the done() function, if we call it, it will stop the process inmediatly and reqmate will resolve with the last value from the polling.
+The same with the onError property, it will trigger when the request fails.

+The above example will call done() on the onResponse given a condition or when it errors out.

 ### Polling

 Polling will start a request when the previous one succeeds or fails untill the maxRetires is reached or the `done()` method is called.